RESOURCES FOR WRITERS

 I completed my Level 5 and then 6 through Northtec, it's done online so your studies can fit in around your lifestyle, the tutors are friendly and encouraging.
 The level 5 teaches you how to write in engaging ways and Level 6 goes deeper into the craft but also in the business of writing, they'll take you through the publishing process from A to Z. I've learned so much from them, I'm even going back to do my Level 7 in which I'll get to work on completing a full-length novel from start to finish with guidance from a mentor and assessor.

 This web-based program is created for writers, particularly fiction writers.
 I decided to give it a whirl and plugged some of my writing into it, in a matter of minutes I had reports and guides to all the areas within my manuscript that could be improved based around the language I was using.
 It covers everything from 'show don't tell' to generic descriptions that reduce the impact you could be having.
 It's super easy to use and navigate and they're improving it all the time.
 If you want to know where you can improve your writing, make this one of your first stops.
 It covers a lot of what I learned about writing craft in my early studies.
+The only downside I have is that it mucks up all my formating, but I still find it really helpful

 The choices for editors are overwhelming, I read so many webpages about everything that different editors could offer me.
 Lesley was a tutor in my Level 5 on a general writing paper, and she also teaches the editing paper which is invite-only through NorthTec.
 I knew she was friendly and helpful, so in the end, when I became so confused I decided to go with someone I had worked under and knew to be good at what she does.
 I never regretted that decision.
 Lesley gave my manuscript a really deep edit and gave me developmental help.
 She was worth every dollar if you can afford a decent developmental edit (and I recommend this as a priority step especially for first releases), she's well worth checking out.
 I plan to use her for the rest of the Kiwi Falls series.